jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 We will now create a project and a service account, and we will download the authentication keys to our computer.
 A service account is like a user account but for apps and workloads; you may authorize or limit what resources are available to your apps with service accounts.

-1. Create an account on GCP.
+1. Create an account on GCP with your Google email.
 You should receive $300 in credit when signing up on GCP for the first time with an account.

 2. Setup a new project and write down the Project ID (we'll use this later when deploying infra with TF)